-Ann Ferrar is an American freelance journalist, author and editor with more than twenty years of experience in narrative non-fiction.
-She covers a wide range of subjects, with emphasis on narrative medicine.
-Her articles in major newspapers and magazines include features on health and biomedicine, entertainment, popular culture, topical news, travel, women's issues, human- and general-interest reporting, and even motorcycling.
+Ann Ferrar is an award-winning freelance journalist, author and editor who specializes in consumer health, patient education, narrative medicine and medical communications.
+She covers a wide range of other subjects as well.
+Her articles for major periodicals, websites and other venues include features on health and medicine, women's issues, the human-animal bond, popular culture, general-interest reporting, and more.

-Ferrar’s freelance features have been published in The New York Times, Newsday, Ladies' Home Journal, Health Monitor Network, Mamm: Women, Cancer and Community and many others.
-Her writing for the web reflects her versatility, ranging from Breastcancer.org and GE's Healthymagination.com to the American Motorcycle Hall of Fame.
+Ferrar’s work has been published in The New York Times, Newsday, Ladies' Home Journal, Health Monitor Network, Mamm: Women, Cancer and Community and many others.
+Her writing credits for the web include Breastcancer.org and GE's Healthymagination.com.

 As a former senior writer at the March of Dimes Foundation, Ferrar’s writing on public health education and awareness of infant mortality garnered awards from the leading publication NonProfit Times and from the National Healthy Mothers Healthy Babies Coalition (HMHB).
-Ferrar was also deputy editor of InTouch: The Good Health Guide to Cancer Prevention and Treatment, where she edited and wrote features on the latest in cancer care with a bench-to-bedside focus.
-As a medical editor and writer for Edelman Medical Communications, she covered innovations in the pharmaceutical industry.
+Ferrar was also deputy editor of InTouch: The Good Health Guide to Cancer Prevention and Treatment, where she edited and wrote features on the latest in cancer care and oncology research, with a bench-to-bedside focus.
+As a medical editor and writer for Edelman Medical Communications, she covered innovations and product launches in the pharmaceutical industry.

-In communications and public affairs, Ferrar has written and edited literature in various media for major clients, including scripts for CD-ROMS for medical students, professionals, patients and consumers, as well as web content, newsletters, annual reports, speeches, advertorials, handbooks, brochures, teaching guides, corporate training materials, and other creative work.
+In medical communications and public affairs, Ferrar has written and edited literature in various media for major pharmaceutical clients and advertising agencies.
+Her work for medical students, health professionals, patients and consumers includes CME materials for online courses and CD-ROMs, as well as web content, newsletters, press kits, annual reports, speeches, advertorials, handbooks, teaching guides, corporate training and intranet materials, ghostwritten works for physicians, and more.